Smartphone. Flickr/Christian Hornick. Some rights reserved.

 What is a state trojan and when is it used?

-The state-owned malware, officially referred to as Remote Communication Interception Software (RCIS), is still running through various test phases.
+The state-owned malware, officially referred to as Remote Communication Interception Software (RCIS), is running through various test phases to expand its use to encrypted messenger services.
 According to a leaked document published on netzpolitik.org, the Federal Criminal Police Office (BKA) considers it should be fully operational by the end of this year.

 Simply put, once the malware is installed on a suspect’s device, it will allow investigators to monitor messages before they are encrypted and thus, read communications on messenger services such WhatsApp.
-Whereas previous surveillance measures were limited to a few serious crimes, the new bill allows the use of malware in various other cases such as subsidy fraud, tax evasion, sports betting fraud or falsification of documents.
+Whereas previous surveillance measures were limited to national security threats such as terrorism, the new bill allows the use of malware in various other cases such as subsidy fraud, tax evasion, sports betting fraud or falsification of documents.
 The government claims that investigators are only supposed to read ongoing conversations similar to conventional phone-tapping, not gain access to stored messages.
 In this way, the government believes fundamental data protection rights to be guaranteed.

 However, their argument is probably not technically feasible, as the malware would be required to capture a particular set of sent or received messages, while simultaneously excluding all other keystrokes, drafts or messages from previous chats.
 In either case, it must be argued that data protection rights are applicable to the entire communication.

-The new bill constitutes a serious expansion of the surveillance measures that can be deployed by the German government.
-Unsurprisingly, the law is most probably in violation of the constitution.
-A ruling by the German Constitutional Court in 2008 recognised the confidentiality and integrity of IT systems as a basic right.
+The new bill constitutes a serious expansion of the surveillance measures that likely constitute violations of the constitution.
+A ruling by the Constitutional Court in 2008 recognised the confidentiality and integrity of IT systems as a basic right.
 Hence, remote access to a citizen’s computer is permissible only if there is a concrete threat to an exceedingly important and legally protected good that is the people’s life and freedom, or critical public goods whose hazard affects the existence of the state.

 On top, there is a dangerous catch.
-To install the malware, German authorities must make use of existing security holes and weaknesses in operating systems.
+To install the malware, investigating authorities must make use of existing security holes and weaknesses in operating systems.
 A logical consequence of using the tool is the uncalculated risk of deliberately maintaining identified vulnerable points in national IT systems.
-Moreover, the government’s own interest in gaining access to devices effectively assists potential unauthorized access such as foreign cyber-attacks.
+Moreover, the authorities’ interest in gaining access to devices effectively assists potential unauthorized access such as foreign cyber-attacks.

 European cyberspace as a digital battlefield

-In view of the increased use of hybrid warfare including state and nonstate cyberespionage and sabotage activities such as the global ransomware attacks on critical infrastructures and businesses (i.e. WannaCry and ExPetya) or Kremlin-funded disinformation campaigns on various social media or news media such as RT Deutsch and Sputnik, cybersecurity has risen to the top priority on European agendas.
-In his 2017 State of the Union address at the European Parliament, Jean-Claude Juncker declared, “Europe is still not well equipped when it comes to cyber-attacks … [which] can be more dangerous to the stability of democracies and economies than guns and tanks.”
+In view of the increased use of hybrid warfare including state and nonstate actors, including cyberespionage and sabotage activities such as the global ransomware attacks on critical infrastructures and businesses (e.g. WannaCry and ExPetya), or Kremlin-funded disinformation campaigns on various social media or news media such as RT Deutsch and Sputnik, cybersecurity has risen to the top priority on European agendas.
+In his 2017 State of the Union address at the European Parliament, Commission President Jean-Claude Juncker declared, “Europe is still not well equipped when it comes to cyber-attacks … [which] can be more dangerous to the stability of democracies and economies than guns and tanks.”
 Ironically, the interception or theft of personal data using tools such as the state trojan is clearly understood as cybercrime.

 The current political debate on internal and external security threats is ambiguous.
 The EU and its member states propose to counter emerging cyber-threats posed by state and nonstate actors.
-However, the use of malware as a national approach to advance surveillance will foster inverse effects on national cybersecurity capacities, whilst jeopardising citizens’ basic rights.
-To conclude, it is highly uncertain whether the German state trojan or the EU’s gap in legalisation that tolerates such an extension will provide any added value to our security environment.
+However, the use of malware as a national approach to advance criminal investigations and surveillance will foster inverse effects on national cybersecurity capacities, whilst jeopardising citizens’ basic privacy and data protection rights.
+To conclude, it is highly uncertain whether the German state trojan or the EU’s gap in legalisation that tolerates such an extension will outweigh cybersecurity risks and data protection concerns.

 iOS7 Homescreen blurred (DSC_0719).
 Flickr, Jan Persiel.
 Some rights reserved.